OpenFabrics/sunfish_docs/Sunfish Doc.md

 ### 5.2.4.
 Sunfish Policies on Modelling FAM with Redfish Objects

-All fabric Agents are expected to comply with the following Sunfish interpretations and requirements when creating Redfish models of a FAM resource on any fabric.
-The following discussion introduces the critical Redfish objects that are intended to model FAM resources, and declares several general required policies that fabric Agents shall follow when creating these objects.
+All fabric agents are expected to comply with the following Sunfish interpretations and requirements when creating Redfish models of a FAM resource on any fabric.
+The following discussion introduces the critical Redfish objects that are intended to model FAM resources, and declares several general required policies that fabric agents shall follow when creating these objects.
 FAM is memory capacity that can be accessed across a fabric.
 To have a presence on a fabric, the FAM shall have at least one Endpoint on the fabric.

 A physical Endpoint shall have an associated unique fabric address that appears in the fabric transport-layer packets.
 This unique fabric address does not have to be visible in the Redfish Endpoint object JSON description.
-However, the FM/Agent stack must have the ability to translate a Redfish request targeted to a unique Redfish Endpoint object into one or more fabric-specific requests targeted at the unique fabric hardware entities.
+However, the FM/agent stack must have the ability to translate a Redfish request targeted to a unique Redfish Endpoint object into one or more fabric-specific requests targeted at the unique fabric hardware entities.

 An Endpoint presenting physical FAM to the fabric shall have a Connected Entity linked to a single Fabric Adapter.
 The Fabric Adapter shall represent the physical device that fields the fabric memory requests from the fabric and produces the response packets to return to the requester.
 A Fabric Adapter may have multiple ports which link into the fabric.
 Different fabrics may have different associations of these multiple ports to fabric IDs.
 A single Fabric Adapter may present more than one Endpoint on the fabric, but any given physical Endpoint object shall not have more than one associated Fabric Adapter.
 A Fabric Adapter may present multiple logical devices to the fabric as multiple logical Endpoints.
 Each logical device shall be modelled as one and only one logical Endpoint, as allowing multiple physical or logical devices to be modelled as only one Endpoint can corrupt the Redfish concept of Zones.)

  The Fabric Adapter device may or may not make known to the FM any details about its associated chassis / enclosure, FRU, containing assembly, or other managers of such related entities.
-If the FM cannot discern a specific Chassis object housing the FAM’s Fabric Adapter, the FM/Agent stack shall create a generic FAM Chassis instance and attach the Fabric Adapter to the FAM Chassis’ subordinate Fabric Adapters collection.
-If the Fabric Adapter’s chassis details are supplied to Sunfish by a different Agent (for example, the chassis manager’s Agent), the only clear indicator that the generic FAM Chassis instance created by the fabric Agent and the chassis described by the chassis manager’s Agent are one and the same chassis is for both Agents to fill in the same Redfish Object UUID (or its equivalent) for the Fabric Adapter they each modeled.
+If the FM cannot discern a specific Chassis object housing the FAM’s Fabric Adapter, the FM/agent stack shall create a generic FAM Chassis instance and attach the Fabric Adapter to the FAM Chassis’ subordinate Fabric Adapters collection.
+If the Fabric Adapter’s chassis details are supplied to Sunfish by a different agent (for example, the chassis manager’s agent), the only clear indicator that the generic FAM Chassis instance created by the fabric agent and the chassis described by the chassis manager’s agent are one and the same chassis is for both agents to fill in the same Redfish Object UUID (or its equivalent) for the Fabric Adapter they each modeled.
 Therefore, all fabric component instances shall posses a globally unique, vendor defined UUID that can be read by each manager that may become involved.

 The FM shall create the subordinate PORTS collection and instantiate an appropriate Fabric Adapter Port object for each physical PORT discovered on the Fabric Adapter.
 The Fabric Adapter, by definition must have at least one physical port connected to the fabric which claims this Endpoint.
 The Fabric Adapter may have additional PORTs that are connected to devices not currently modelled as Redfish Switches or Redfish Endpoints on this same fabric.
 For example, if the Fabric Adapter represents a multi-headed FAM module.

  The FM shall discover the entirety of the FAM resources accessible through the Fabric Adapter, and shall create appropriate homogeneous Redfish Memory resource objects to describe the available memory capacity.
-When the FM discovers the FAM device, the FM/Agent stack is responsible for breaking up all the Memory resources the adapter presents to the fabric into homogeneous memory resource pools.
+When the FM discovers the FAM device, the FM/agent stack is responsible for breaking up all the Memory resources the adapter presents to the fabric into homogeneous memory resource pools.
 Some FAM devices may declare their memory resources as specific commercially available memory devices (for example: DDR5 DIMM devices, Optane NVDIMMs).
 Some FAM devices may declare their memory resources as different quantities of generic memory media types (for example: volatile RAM, persistent RAM, persistent block-mode storage).
 Homogeneous Memory resources may be modelled using any applicable Redfish Memory object.
 See example for CXL Type 3 device with homogeneous memory resources in Section TBD.
 Non-homogeneous Memory resources shall be modelled as an appropriate number of homogeneous Memory resources.
 See example for CXL Type 3 device with hybrid (volatile and non-volatile) memory resources in Section TBD.

- After creating the appropriate homogeneous Memory resource objects for a Fabric Adapter, the FM/Agent stack shall create one or more homogeneous Memory Domains linked to appropriate collections of the Fabric Adapter’s Memory resource objects.
+ After creating the appropriate homogeneous Memory resource objects for a Fabric Adapter, the FM/agent stack shall create one or more homogeneous Memory Domains linked to appropriate collections of the Fabric Adapter’s Memory resource objects.

 Any Fabric Adapter which acts as a producer of FAM resources to the fabric thus shall have navigation links to one or more \*homogeneous\* Memory Domain objects.

- If the FM/Agent stack has an a priori plan that dictates how one or more of a FAM module Fabric Adapter’s Memory Domains are to be split up into individual Memory Chunks, the FM/Agent stack shall create the desired Memory Chunks.
-If there are no a priori plans that dictate allocation of Memory Chunks from the various MemoryDomains, the FM/Agent stack should not create the Memory Chunks collection or any default Memory Chunk instances.
+ If the FM/agent stack has an a priori plan that dictates how one or more of a FAM module Fabric Adapter’s Memory Domains are to be split up into individual Memory Chunks, the FM/agent stack shall create the desired Memory Chunks.
+If there are no a priori plans that dictate allocation of Memory Chunks from the various MemoryDomains, the FM/agent stack should not create the Memory Chunks collection or any default Memory Chunk instances.
 Their existence at the first appearance (creation time) of a FAM module will imply such memory allocations are reserved and not available to Clients of the Sunfish Redfish Service.
 The Redfish bubble diagram of Figure 1 depicts the Redfish object hierarchy of a FAM object as described by the above Fabric Adapter, Memory Domains, Memory sources, and an existing Memory Chunk.
 Note that requirement that Memory Domains be homogeneous coupled with the definition that a Memory Chunk is a subordinate of a single Memory Domain implicitly defines a Memory Chunk to consist of homogeneous media locations from within one physical device.

 ### 5.2.5.
 RESTful Agent API for CXL FAM